vanhoefm/fragattacks/research/README.md

 11. Check that you are using modified firmware if needed for your wireless network card.

 12. Check that the tested device doesn't block ICMP ping requests.
-In case it doesn't reply to pings you can run tcpdump or wireshark on the device, or you can try any of the other methods listed in [No ICMP Support](#9.3-No-ICMP-Support).
+In case it doesn't reply to pings, you can run tcpdump or wireshark on the device, or you can try any of the other methods listed in [No ICMP Support](#9.3-No-ICMP-Support).

+13. Run the tool with the extra parameter `--debug 2` to get extra debug output from wpa_supplicant or hostapd and from the test tool itself.

 # 8. Extended Vulnerability Tests

-Due to implementation variations it can be difficult to confirm/exploit certain vulnerabilities, in particular the mixed key and cache attack.
-Therefore, we recommend to only consider a device secure if there are explicit checks in the code to prevent these attacks.
-Additionally, if time permits, we also recommend the following more advanced tests.
+Due to implementation variations it can be difficult to confirm/exploit certain vulnerabilities, in particular the mixed key and cache attack can be non-trivial to confirm in practice.
+Therefore, I recommend to only consider a device secure if there are explicit checks in the code to prevent these attacks.
+Additionally, if time permits, I also recommend the following more advanced tests.
 These have a lower chance of uncovering new vulnerabilities, but might reveal attack variants or particular device behaviour that the normal tests can't detect.

 If the normal tests in [Testing for Vulnerabilities](#Testing-for-Vulnerabilities) have already confirmed the presence of a certain vulnerability class, there is no need to test the other attack variants of that vulnerability.